Google Native Client: Detractors

-Other IT professionals are more critical of this sandboxing technology as it has substantial or substantive interoperability issues.
+Other IT professionals were more critical of this sandboxing technology as it had substantial or substantive interoperability issues.

 Mozilla's vice president of products, Jay Sullivan, said that Mozilla has no plans to run native code inside the browser, as "These native apps are just little black boxes in a webpage. [...]
 We really believe in HTML, and this is where we want to focus."

 Mozilla's Christopher Blizzard criticized NaCl, claiming that native code cannot evolve in the same way that the source code-driven web can.
 He also compared NaCl to Microsoft's ActiveX technology, plagued with DLL Hell.

-Håkon Wium Lie, Opera's CTO, believes that "NaCl seems to be 'yearning for the bad old days, before the web'", and that "Native Client is about building a new platform – or porting an old platform into the web [...] it will bring in complexity and security issues, and it will take away focus from the web platform."
+Håkon Wium Lie, Opera's CTO, believed that "NaCl seems to be 'yearning for the bad old days, before the web'", and that "Native Client is about building a new platform – or porting an old platform into the web [...] it will bring in complexity and security issues, and it will take away focus from the web platform."

 Second generation

 The second generation of sandboxing developed in Google is gVisor.
 It is intended to replace NaCl in Google Cloud, to be more exact in Google App Engine.
-Google also has been promoting WebAssembly.
+Google has also been promoting WebAssembly.